Bird Club is one of 32 national affiliates of BirdLife

 - A monthly evening meeting

-with interesting talks, films and slide shows on bird and
+with interesting talks, and digital presentations on bird related topics.

 - Regular half-day outings, at